With the coronavirus spreading, my son quickly packed up his college dorm room and we hit the open road without a plan

 Los Angeles to Denver Road Trip, via Grand Canyon & Moab, Utah

 3 days/2 nights – 1300 miles – 21 hours driving

-My son Charles was on spring break when he found out his Los Angeles-based college was moving online for the rest of the semester.
-He was asked to move out of his campus apartment by the end of the week, so we scrambled to plan a sudden road trip from Los Angeles to Denver, where we live.
+My son Charles was at college in Los Angeles in March 2020 when he found out his college was moving online for the rest of the semester.
+He was asked to move out of his campus apartment by the end of the week and he would need to bring his car, and belongings, back to Denver, where we live.
+We didn’t want him driving alone so we scrambled to plan an impromptu road trip from Los Angeles to Denver.